entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/use-postman-with-oauth2.md

 > `http://keycloak_host:keycloak_host/auth/realms/<realm>/.well-known/openid-configuration`
 > For a local running app it should be `http://localhost:9080/auth/realms/jhipster/.well-known/openid-configuration`

+> In the Postman application, you may need to save the Collection in order to make the variables available in the following steps.

 ## Configure new token generation
 In your collection view, click on the `Authorization` tab and define the type to `OAuth 2.0` as-is:
 ![Postman define auth type](./img/postman/postman-define-authorization-type.png)